Deploy a .NET 10 Blazor WebAssembly App to Cloudflare Pages

 Deploy to Cloudflare Pages

-Now let’s publish your Blazor app to the world by using Cloudflare Pages.
-Here is how.
+Now it’s time to publish your Blazor app using Cloudflare Pages.

 1. Sign in to the Cloudflare dashboard and select your account.

-2. In Account Home, click on Workers & Pages.
+2. From the Account Home page, click Workers & Pages.

 3. Select Create application > Pages > Connect to Git.

-Select the recently created GitHub repository, then in the section for Set up builds and deployments, use the following configurations:
+Choose the GitHub repository you just created.
+In the Set up builds and deployments section, use the following configuration:

 • Build command: ./ci-build.sh

-Whenever you commit new code to your Blazor site, Cloudflare Pages will automatically rebuild and deploy your project.
+Whenever you push new commits to your repository, Cloudflare Pages will automatically rebuild and redeploy your site.

 Conclusion

-That’s all you need to do to publish your Blazor site worldwide.
+That’s all you need to publish your Blazor site globally.

-Now all you need to do is focus on coding, building, and shipping that app!
+Now you can focus on coding, building, and shipping your app!

 References